shannonjmtan/engrclubs/README.md

 necessary if one plans simply to use the WebBlocks source compiled as is, but they are highly recommended within the ECTA workflow given the power of SASS.

-NOTE: Use of WebBlocks requires access to the WebBlocks project, as it is checked out in this repository as a Git submodule.
+NOTE: Use of WebBlocks within ECTA requires access to the WebBlocks project, as WebBlocks is checked out as a submodule.
+Given that WebBlocks is still under development, the repository is not publicly available, but you can request access by contacting Eric Bollens <ebollens@oit.ucla.edu>.

 ### Installation